-Our daughter has Down Syndrome – this Lake District spot was the perfect family trip
+Our daughter has Down syndrome – this Lake District spot was the perfect family trip

 Brantwood can also be reached via a short drive down very narrow roads on the eastern side of Coniston Water.
 Alice is prone to tiring easily, but enjoys (rather than just copes with) the walk-up steps and slopes from the car park to the house.
 Provision is made for disabled visitors, but parts of the house and garden are inaccessible to wheelchair users.

-Despite being open to the public, complete with café and gift shop, Brantwood retains a homely feel.
+Despite being open to the public, complete with cafe and gift shop, Brantwood retains a homely feel.
 Normally, it is a struggle to exit swiftly and cost-free through the shop.
-On this occasion, browsing through the books made me the guilty party, while my wife looked at the art work.
+On this occasion, browsing through the books made me the guilty party, while my wife looked at the artwork.
 Inspired by Ruskin, my son announces he wants to keep a diary of words and pictures and asks for a Brantwood pencil and notebook.
-For once, I’m happy that I hadn’t rushed through.
+For once, I’m happy that I didn’t rush through.

 Read more: The best towns and villages to visit in the Lake District